Joey Brunelle's "Clean Campaign" Pledges

 If elected, I will pursue a municipal clean elections program to get big money out of local politics.

 Everyone who wants to live and work in Portland should be able to afford it, but too many young families, workers and artists are leaving because of our sky-high rents and home prices.
-Other cities have tried creative solutions to the affordability problem— with bold leadership, we can too.
+Other cities have tried creative solutions to the affordability problem — with bold leadership and creative thinking, we can too.

 Climate Change is the biggest issue that humanity has ever faced, and we must take it seriously.
 We are running out of time.
 We have to lead and take bold action to reduce our carbon footprints, to ensure that our grandchildren have a civilization to inherit.

 Quality, accessible public transit is the key to a successful city.